wp-plugins/nextgen-facebook/readme.txt

 1. Image(s) from HTML `<img/>` tags in the Post or Page content text.
 1. A default image defined in the NGFB plugin settings.

-= Video Sources =

-**NGFB Open Graph also detects and uses embedded videos in your content from YouTube and Vimeo**, including their preview images.
+NGFB Open Graph also detects and uses embedded videos from YouTube and Video in your content, including their preview images.

 = Performance =

-**NextGEN Facebook Open Graph (NGFB) is tuned for performance and makes full use of various caching techniques**:
+NGFB Open Graph is tuned for performance and makes full use of various caching techniques:

-* Using optional file / disk based caching for javascript and images from social websites (Pro version).
+* Using an optional file / disk based cache for javascript and images from social websites (Pro version).
 * Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
 * Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.

 = Support =

-**NextGEN Facebook Open Graph (NGFB) is being actively developed and supported**.
+NGFB Open Graph is being actively developed and supported.
 You can review the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
 If you have questions or suggestions, post them to the WordPress [NGFB Open Graph Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).

 = Pro Version =

-**[A Pro version of NextGEN Facebook Open Graph (NGFB) is also available](http://surniaulula.com/extend/plugins/nextgen-facebook/)**.
+**[A Pro version of NGFB Open Graph is also available](http://surniaulula.com/extend/plugins/nextgen-facebook/)**.
 The Pro version allows you to customize the Open Graph title, description, image, number of images/videos included, and enable/disable social buttons for each individual Post and Page.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).
 If you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

-The *Free* version of NGFB Open Graph is not really "Free" -- it has taken many months to develop, test, fine-tune and support.
+**The *Free* version of NGFB Open Graph is not really "Free"** -- it has taken many months to develop, test, fine-tune and support.
 The *Free* version is a complete, stable, well supported, and feature rich plugin.
 If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) as a way to help with the continued development and support of NGFB Open Graph.

 <a href="http://wordpress.org/support/view/plugin-reviews/nextgen-facebook">A short "Thank You" note and rating on WordPress.org</a> is also very much appreciated. ;-)